-- The budget envelope set aside for Cooperation with the Community Sector in Ontario comes from the Development of Official-Language CommunitiesProgram and falls under its Community Life component.
-The program will be reviewed by Treasury Board in 2008-2009, with a view to its renewal. - The amounts, allocation, and duration of this budget envelope are set out in Appendix B. - The size of the budget envelope is subject to the annual approval of appropriations by Parliament and to the continuance of current and projected budget levels of the Development of Official-Language Communities Program. - 148 Canadian Heritage will seek to harmonize procedures to facilitate joint funding of projects when several departments or government entities are working on the same initiative, or on several initiatives with the same community organization. - Canadian Heritage's financial commitments will be made by means of contribution agreements and grants.
+- The budget envelope set aside for Cooperation with the Community Sector in Prince Edward Island comes from the Development of Official-Language Communities Program and falls under its Community Life component.
+The program will be reviewed by Treasury Board in 2008-2009, with a view to its renewal. - The amounts, allocation and duration of this budget envelope are set out in Appendix B. - The size of the budget envelope is subject to the annual approval of appropriations by Parliament and to the continuance of current and projected budget levels of the Development of Official-Language Communities Program. - 148 Canadian Heritage will seek to harmonize procedures to facilitate joint funding of projects when several departments or government entities are working on the same initiative, or on several initiatives with the same Acadian and Francophone community organization. - Canadian Heritage's financial commitments will be made by means of contribution agreements and grants.
 The Department may use multiyear funding agreements, when the situation is appropriate and in accordance to its policies and procedures, in order to enhance the stability of organizations and their ability to engage in long-term planning.
-Canadian Heritage commits to introduce a reasonable and flexible period of transition when major changes to funding must be made.
+Canadian Heritage commits to introduce a reasonable and flexible period of transition, with prior notice to the Community Cooperation Forum, when major changes to funding must be made.